a2stuff/prodos-path/README.md

 Once set, binary files of type `CMD` in the specified directories can be invoked by name.
 * CMD file is loaded at $4000 and invoked; should return (`rts`) on completion.
+* $4000-$5FFF is assumed reserved for the CMD file and any buffers it needs.
 * The command line will be present at $200 (`GETLN` input buffer).
 * Supports multi-segment, colon-separated paths, e.g. `/hd/cmds:/hd2/more.cmds`
 * Commands can use the BI parser for arguments.
 See `chtype.cmd.s` for an example.